dunningtonthomas/ASEN5128_FinalProject/README.md

 ## Author: Thomas Dunnington
 ## Professor: Eric Frew

-This repo contains all of the code for my ASEN 5128 final project: Small Uncrewed Aircraft System Guidance, Navigation, and Control
+This repo contains all of the code for my ASEN 5128 final project: Small UAS RRT for Collision Avoidance in an Urban Environment